 The best hidden gems near Hocking Hills

-Hocking Hills is the most popular state park in Ohio, so it’s easy to see why some of the main trails get very crowded during summer or weekends!
-While most first-time visitors stick to the well-known trails, there are actually plenty of great trails at Hocking Hills that do not draw major crowds!
+Hocking Hills is the most popular state park in Ohio, so it’s easy to see why some of the main hiking trails get very crowded during summer or weekends!
+While most first-time visitors stick to the well-known Hocking Hills trails, there are actually plenty of great hikes that do not draw major crowds!
 I’ve compiled a list of some of the off-the-beaten-path trails at Hocking Hills, you’ll be sure to impress your family and friends with these hidden gems of Ohio.

 Rockstall Nature Preserve

 Located on the grounds of Camp Akita, Rockstall Nature Preserve is still, for the most part, a Hocking Hills secret.
 Rockstalls is not part of the Hocking Hills State Park.